-- The camera will emit a shutter sound and the front lamp will flash twice when the shutter is released. - · To cancel Auto Shutter standby, press [SET].
+The camera will emit a shutter sound and the front lamp will flash twice when the shutter is released.

 You can shoot with the self-portrait feature in combination with a continuous shutter (CS) mode (page 38).
 Operation is the same as that when a continuous shutter (CS) mode is used in combination with Auto Shutter.
 See page 30 for more information.